 Switch from the standard household cleaning products to cleaner and greener ones.
 These don’t damage your health or the environment’s as much and work as well as the mass marketed ones.
 You can also use ingredients you have around the house, for instance, vinegar in place of bleach, baking soda to scrub your tiles and hydrogen peroxide to remove stains.

 (Visit our boutique for some effective and safe options by Caldrea)

 A Cleaner, Greener YOU!

 Replace your self-care products with less toxic and chemical free options.
 Deodorant, toothpaste, cosmetics, skincare, hair products, nail polish and perfumes are often loaded with toxins.
-Don’t even get me started on this!!
-Your skin is your largest organ AND a detoxing and absorbing organ at that.
-If you haven’t already it’s truly time to start think about everything you put in AND on your body!!
+Your skin is your largest organ AND also a detoxing and absorbing organ at that.
+If you haven’t already- it’s truly time to start thinking about everything you put in AND on your body!!

 Filter Your Water

 Get a water filter.
 More than 700 chemicals have been identified in drinking water.
 Filtering your tap water is better than drinking bottled water.
 You cut down on all those wasted plastic bottles too.